vannurvaliM14/ps-vali-hacker-news/README.md

 ## Approach

-This App has been implemented by consuming the api https://hn.algolia.com/api to fetch the news.
+This App has been implemented by consuming the api: https://hn.algolia.com/api  to fetch the news.
 Search query search_by_date?tags=story is used to fetch latest feed and only stories.
 Later page number is passed to get the remaining data when user clicks on Previous or Next links provided at the bottom the page.
 Also included a Real time graph at the bottom of the page, It is Responsive and automatically gets updated when user Hides an item or updates upvote.

 ## Functionalities